rails/rails/guides/source/action_controller_advanced_topics.md

 Action Controller Advanced Topics
 ================================

-In this guide, you will learn about the following topics related to controllers: TODO update bullet points.
+In this guide, you will learn about some advanced topics related to controllers.
 After reading this guide, you will know how to:

+* Protect against cross-site request forgery.
 * Use Action Controller's built-in HTTP authentication.
 * Stream data directly to the user's browser.
-* Filter sensitive parameters, so they do not appear in the application's log.
+* Filter sensitive parameters from the application logs.
-* Deal with exceptions that may be raised during request processing.
+* Handle exceptions that may be raised during request processing.
-* Use the built-in health check end-point for load balancers and uptime monitors.
+* Use the built-in health check endpoint for load balancers and uptime monitors.

 --------------------------------------------------------------------------------

 Introduction
 ------------

-Please see the [Action Controller Overview](action_controller_overview.html) guide.
+This guide covers a number of advanced topics related to controllers in a Rails application.
+Please see the [Action Controller Overview](action_controller_overview.html) guide for an introduction to Action Controllers.
-TODO introduce these miscellaneous topics.

 Authenticity Token and Request Forgery Protection
 -------------------------------------------------